Kathryn Dennis Addresses Rehab Stint On ‘Southern Charm’ Season 4

 “I’m so proud of you,” Baird told Dennis, as revealed by the Daily Mail on April 10.

-As the outlet revealed, Kathryn Dennis checked herself into a treatment center in Malibu, California last June after a drug test reportedly determined she had amphetamine, marijuana, crack and/or cocaine and methadone in her system.
+As the outlet revealed, Kathryn Dennis checked herself into a treatment center in Malibu, California, last June after a drug test reportedly determined she had amphetamine, marijuana, crack and/or cocaine and methadone in her system.

 Kathryn Dennis denied failing a drug test during the Southern Charm Season 3 reunion special last year after her co-star, Landon Clements, accused her of doing so.
 However, during the Season 4 premiere, it was confirmed that Kathryn Dennis had failed the test and went to rehab a short time later.